RPAD676Spring2025/rpad676spring2025-lab2-DataLab/README.md

 import sys

 # Data Labs - Instructions
+1. Create a new repository in your personal GitHub account.
-1. Complete assignments in Google Colab.
+2. Complete assignments in Google Colab.
-2. Run the tests to check your work.
-3. Save and submit your notebook by pushing it to GitHub.
+3. Upload your completed Google Colab notebook (`.ipynb` file) to the repository.
+3. Copy the link to your repository.
+4. Submit the link in [Canvas/Blackboard/Google Classroom].

 ### GitHub Guide for Students ###